 We have been conducting regular maintenance on site, including rubbish clean-ups and mowing and slashing the regular fire breaks and access ways.

-You can see from the wonderful photographs in the gallery the range of wildlife calling Arm End home.
+From the wonderful photographs throughout the site, you c an see the range of wildlife calling Arm End home.
 By focusing on the environment around us, we hope even more will join them.

 Tasmania’s night skies are a splendour to behold – watching the Aurora Australis dance across the skyline is one of nature’s exquisite gifts we are fortunate to experience.